Spinnefarn/SourceShift/README.md

 This project will contain a network graph simulator based on networkx.
-It will be able to simulate (re)coding
+It will be able to simulate (re)coding Results can be found at spinnefarn.de/results using password: nDru6gQM The written thesis will be at latex.spinnefarn.de

 main.py